1-28-20 See the latest post Construction Inflation 2020

 Inflation can have a dramatic impact on the accuracy of a construction budget.
 Usually budgets are prepared from known current costs.
 If a budget is being developed for a project whose midpoint of construction costs is two years in the future, you must carry an appropriate inflation factor to represent the expected cost of the building at that time.

 The level of construction activity has a direct influence on labor and material demand and margins and therefore on construction inflation.
 Nonresidential Buildings and Non-building Infrastructure backlog are both at all-time highs.
 75% to 80% of all nonresidential spending within the year comes from starting backlog.
-In 2019 spending from nonresidential backlog although up only 4% reaches an all-time high.
-In the last three years nonresidential buildings spending from backlog is up more than 30%.

 Although many contractors report shortages due to labor demand, labor growth may slow due to a forecast 2019-2020 construction volume decline.
 But, we might see a labor decline lag spending/volume decline.

 Expect 2019 escalation in almost all cases to finish at or lower than 2018.

 Residential construction inflation in 2019 was only 3.6%.
 However, the average inflation for six years from 2013 to 2018 was 5.5%.
 It peaked at 8% in 2013, but dropped to 4.3% in 2018 and only 3.6% in 2019.
 Residential construction volume in 2019 dropped 8%, the largest volume decline in 10 years.
 Typically, large declines in volume are accompanied by declines in inflation.
 Forecast residential inflation for the next three years is level at 3.8%.

 Note 8-2-19: Residential inflation for the 1st half of 2019 has come in at only 3.5%.